Instructions for Poster Session Presenters

 Posters are mounted horizontally on a usable space of 91" w x 45" h (231.1 cm x 114.3 cm).
 All poster material should be confined to the space provided and should not exceed it.

-At the top of each poster, you should post a label stating the title, authors, and author affiliations in addition to the abstract final ID number.
+At the top of each poster, you should list the title, authors, and author affiliations in addition to the abstract final ID number.
 The lettering of this title strip should be at least 1" (2.54 cm) high.

 Conflict of interest disclosures should be included on your poster.
 Institutional logos, but not product logos, are allowed on your poster.